Finnegans Wake

-Despite the obstacles, readers and commentators have reached a broad consensus about the book's central cast of characters and, to a lesser degree, its plot, but key details remain elusive.
-The book explores, in an unorthodox fashion, the lives of the Earwicker family, comprising the father HCE, the mother ALP, and their three children Shem the Penman, Shaun the Postman, and Issy.
-Following an unspecified rumour about HCE, the book, in a nonlinear dream narrative, follows his wife's attempts to exonerate him with a letter, his sons' struggle to replace him, Shaun's rise to prominence, and a final monologue by ALP at the break of dawn.
-The opening line of the book is a sentence fragment which continues from the book's unfinished closing line, making it cyclical.
-Noted Joycean scholars such as Irish dramatist Samuel Beckett and Donald Phillip Verene have linked this cyclical structure to the influence of Giambattista Vico's La Scienza Nuova (The New Science), upon which they argued Finnegans Wake is structured.
+Despite the obstacles, readers and commentators have reached a broad consensus about the book's central cast of characters and, to a lesser degree, its plot.
+The book explores the lives of the Earwicker family, comprising the father HCE; the mother ALP; and their three children: Shem the Penman, Shaun the Postman, and Issy.
+Following an unspecified rumour about HCE, the book follows his wife's attempts to exonerate him with a letter, his sons' struggle to replace him, and a final monologue by ALP at the break of dawn.
+Emphasizing its cyclical structure, the novel ends with an unfinished line that completes the fragment with which it began.